ammanyusuf/Journalr/README.md

-# paper--journal-submission-system
+# Journalr
 This is the repository for the SENG 300 team project.
+It is about a paper submission system for an acedemic setting.